stackup-wallet/web3-ansible-playbooks/README.md

 cp inventory.template.yaml inventory.yaml
 ```

 In the `inventory.yaml` file, enter the IP address or fully qualified domain name of each managed node.
-I should look something like this if you are using an AWS EC2 instance:
+It should look something like this if you are using an AWS EC2 instance:

 ```yaml
 ethereum: